MeteoraAg/damm-v2-sdk/docs.md

 - The position must be completely unlocked
 - The function will throw an error if the position has any locked liquidity
 - This is more gas-efficient than doing these operations separately
+- If there are vesting schedules, they must be refreshed before closing the position

 ---